Dhuvaafaru: Governance

-Previously in Maldives the islands were administered by a Katheeb (Island Chief) who is appointed by the government; in most cases for life.
-Under the leadership of the Island chief, the island office is run by a team of administrators who oversees matters relating to the island.
-The administrative hierarchy that continued for the best part of a decade in Kandholhudhoo was automatically transferred to Dhuvaafaru.
-There were discontent and grievances against the leadership, which was worsened due to the way the populace was managed as tsunami victims.
-Disagreements also flared up with the way houses were allocated in Dhuvaafaru.

-The newly elected government of President Mohamed Nasheed decided to make a committee called Dhuvaafaru Development Committee and appoint Dr. Ahmed Raazee; a medical doctor by profession as his envoy to the committee.
-The decision to appoint him might have been taken in light of the islander's discontent with their original leadership but Dr. Ahmed Raazee also did not continue in this role for much longer due to various issues.
+The newly elected government of President Mohamed Nasheed decided to make a committee known as the Dhuvaafaru Development Committee and appoint Dr. Ahmed Raazee; a medical doctor by profession as his envoy to the committee.

 The Maldivian Democratic Party led government which came to power on 11 November 2008 embarked on a mission to introduce gradual changes in the way the government was run, with the view of consolidating their power.
 One step taken in this regard was appointment of island and atoll Councillors who were granted powers over the existing atoll and island chiefs.
 This appointment was not done under a law as the Decentralization Act was not in place then.
 Unlike in other islands, in Dhuvaafaru a Councillor was not appointed by the president but rather an election was held to elect one.
 In an election held on early 2009 which was contested by three candidates, Mr. Ismail Ahmed emerged as the winner, becoming the first ever elected Councillor in the history of Maldives.
 He remained as the island Councillor until new Councillors were elected.

 Under the newly ratified Decentralization Act, local council elections were held across Maldives on 5 February 2011.
 In Dhuvaafaru numerous candidates contested as party representatives or as independents.
-From the seven seats available in Dhuvafaru council four seats went to Dhivehi Rayyithunge Party, two seats to independent candidates and one seat to Maldivian Democratic Party.
+From the seven seats available in Dhuvaafaru council four seats went to Dhivehi Rayyithunge Party, two seats to independent candidates and one seat to Maldivian Democratic Party.
 An independent candidate, Mr. Ibrahim Shukry was elected by the Councillors as the council president.
 The council is assisted by civil servants in the administration of Dhuvaafaru.

 Dhuvaafaru is a constituency in the Parliament of the Maldives having a member who represents the island.
-Under Maldivian parliamentary law, islands with a population of 5000 is considered a constituency.
-Normally a number of islands are combined to reach this figure and form a constituency.
-Mr. Mohamed Zubair who ran as an independent candidate in 2009 parliamentary elections, was the first elected member of parliament from the Dhuvaafaru Constituency.
-In 2014 Mr. Mohamed Ali was elected as the new Member of Parliament for Dhuvaafaru on a Progressive Party of Maldives ticket.
+Mohamed Zubair who ran as an independent candidate in 2009 parliamentary elections, was the first elected member of parliament from the Dhuvaafaru Constituency.
+In 2014 Mohamed Ali was elected as the new Member of Parliament for Dhuvaafaru on a Progressive Party of Maldives ticket.